weihunko/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a first step, I decided to add more data to the dataset, because the number of images of different classes in the original dataset are imbalanced.

-To add more data to the the data set, I used the following techniques including:
+To add more data to the the data set, I tested the following techniques:
 - image shifting
 - image rotation
 - gaussian noise